benjaminfoo/Architect/docs/index.md

  - sitable         - if true, the player can sit on this object
  - useable         - if true, the player can use the object in some way
  - saveable        - if true, the instance of the construction gets saved
- - cookable        - if true, the player can use the construction for cooking
+ - cookingSpot        - if true, the player can use the construction for cooking
  - sleepable       - if true, the player can use the construction for sleeping

 Properties related to generating some item over a specified amount of time